LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 16 - View the active parking list and stop parking.md

 }
 ```

-Now we can start/stop parkings and see how our price increases over time.
+Now we can start/stop parking and see how our price increases over time.

-4. There's one more tweak we can do in our application.
-Remember when user logins or registers it always gets redirected to `vehicles.index` page.
-As we now have `ActiveParkings` page it makes more sense to have the following logic:
+4. There's one more tweak we can do to our application.
+Remember when a user logins or registers it always gets redirected to the `vehicles.index` page.
+As we now have an `ActiveParkings` page it makes more sense to have the following logic:

-- Registered user - is redirected to `vehicles.index`, because to order a parking you must have a vehicle.
+- Registered user - is redirected to `vehicles.index`, because to order parking you must have a vehicle.
-- User who just logs in - is redirected to `parkings.active`.
-Probably it already has his vehicles setup, and just wants to use application for it's purpose.
+- The user who just logs in - is redirected to `parking.active`.
+Probably it already has his vehicles set up, and just wants to use the application for intended its purpose.

 5. Update `login()` function in `src/stores/auth.js` file: